rivvarivvs/The-Developer-s-Cheatsheet/README.md

-## Name
+## Name and description

-The Developer's Cheatsheet

-## Description

-This webapp let's you post and access cheatsheets to languages, frameworks and libraries that are community maintained.
+**The Developer's Cheatsheet** let's you post and access cheatsheets to languages, frameworks and libraries that are community maintained.

 ## Project Purpose and Goal